Facebook Traffic: How I Went From 553 to 36,604 Website Visitors In 12 Weeks Using Social Media

 If you don’t watch the UFC, Conor is a top fighter in the mixed martial arts world.

-Being a bit of a student of Social media, I started to examine the posts.
+Being a bit of a student of Social media marketing, I started to examine the posts.

 To my shock, there was nothing special about them.
 Just regular news posts or videos.